AdobeDocs/experience-manager-cloud-service.zh-Hans/help/assets/dynamic-media/video.md

 ## About video thumbnails in Dynamic Media Hybrid mode{#about-video-thumbnails-in-dynamic-media-hybrid-mode}

 You can choose from one of ten thumbnail images automatically generated by Dynamic Media to add to your video.
 The video player displays your selected thumbnail when a video asset is used with the Dynamic Media component in the authoring environment of Experience Manager Sites, Experience Manager Mobile, or Experience Manager Screens.
-The thumbnail serves as a static picture that best represents the contents of your entire video and further encourages users to click the Play button.
+The thumbnail serves as a static picture that best represents the contents of your entire video and further encourages users to select the Play button.

 Based on the total time of the video, Dynamic Media captures ten (default) thumbnail images at 1%, 11%, 21%, 31%, 41%, 51%, 61%, 71%, 81%, and 91% into the video.
 The ten thumbnails persist meaning that if you decide to choose a different thumbnail later on, you do not need to regenerate the series.
 You preview the ten thumbnail images and then select the one you want to use with your video.
 If you want to change to default you can use CRXDE Lite to configure the time interval that thumbnail images are generated.
 For example, if you only wanted to generate a series of four evenly spaced thumbnail images from your video, you can configure the interval time at 24%, 49%, 74%, and 99%.